Career development | Communication

 - Using narrative in a professional context

-You will participate in three sessions with about 8 – 15 participants in total.
+You will participate in three sessions of four hours with about 8 – 15 participants in total.
 Over the course of three sessions, you will develop your own narrative.
 Giving a short work-related presentation is part of this course.